rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

-This is a Base-16 (hexidecimal) number, representing the [256-bit shasum](https://en.wikipedia.org/wiki/SHA-2) of the entropy bits.
+This is a Base-16 (hexidecimal) number, representing the [256-bit shasum](https://en.wikipedia.org/wiki/SHA-2) of the entropy bits we got from the dice rolls.

-You will take the first two hexidecimal digits, in this case `bb`, and convert this to binary.
+You will take the first two hexidecimal digits, in this case `bb`, and convert them to binary.
 Each hexidecimal digit is exactly 4-bits, and `b` is `1011`, so `bb` is `10111011`